-As a budding entrepreneur looking to start a cleaning business, there are a lot of things to consider.
+As a budding entrepreneur looking to start a cleaning business, there are many things to consider.
 Understanding the legal requirements is one of the most important.
 This may lead you to ask what license do I need to start a cleaning business.

-This blog post will guide you through the process of obtaining the necessary licenses and insurance to start your cleaning business.
+This blog post will examine what licenses are needed to start a cleaning business.

 The cleaning industry

 In the UK the cleaning industry is one of the biggest employers.
 With over 1.47 million employed in 2020, according to the British Cleaning Council.

 Even more apparent is the increase in domestic cleaning services.
 As high as 1 in 3 households in the UK employs a cleaner.

 In 2023, the US cleaning market was valued at $92.0 Billion.

 With a growing market, the number of Janitorial Service businesses has increased by 3.6% from 2022, with now over 1,200,270 Janitorial Services businesses in the US.

 Starting a cleaning company can be a lucrative venture.
 You can successfully gain not only financial rewards but also a flexible work/life balance.

 In today’s career-focused world, people are working long hours, increasing the demand for cleaning services.